 Research Activities

 To create and maintain a national collection of research material, the Museum actively collects specimens from all over the world.
-Currently, the collection boasts more than 3.7 million items that are managed via Joint Specimen Database.
+Currently, the collection boasts more than 4 million items.

-The National Museum of Nature and Science is a data provider for Global Biodiversity Information Facility (GBIF) in Japan, and makes information on its specimen collection available worldwide.
+The National Museum of Nature and Science is a data provider for the Global Biodiversity Information Facility (GBIF), and makes information on its collections available worldwide.
 The Museum has also created a database on the history of science and technology in Japan, and publicizes the information on its website.
 The Science Museum Net is a website operated by the Museum with the objective of promoting the creation of a network of science museums in Japan.
-In order to implement the above activities, the Museum has a research organization comprised of five Research Departments (the Zoology Department, Botany Department, Geology and Paleontology Department, Anthropology Department, and Science and Engineering Department), two gardens (the Tsukuba Botanical Garden and the Institute for Nature Study), three information and research centers (the Collection Center, the Center for Molecular Biodiversity Research, and the Center of the History of Japanese Industrial Technology), and the Showa Memorial Institute, Tsukuba Research Center.
+In order to implement the above activities, the Museum has a research organization comprised of five Research Departments (Departments of Zoology, Botany, Geology and Paleontology, Anthropology, and Science and Engineering), two gardens (Tsukuba Botanical Garden and Institute for Nature Study), three information and research centers (Center for Collections, Center for Molecular Biodiversity Research, and Center of the History of Japanese Industrial Technology), and the Showa Memorial Institute, Tsukuba Research Center.